KillahPotatoes/KP-Liberation/Missionframework/modules/02_core/README.md

 * KPLIB_fnc_core_getNearestMarker

-  *Get the nearest capturable sector.*
+  *Get the marker from array of markers.*

 * KPLIB_fnc_core_handleSector